Looking to get some extra cash from the boss? Forget logging long hours, brokering that big deal or sucking up at the company holiday party.

 Companies take a variety of approaches to employee weight loss.
 Some roll out multifaceted wellness programs that help workers meet a variety of goals, such as getting regular checkups, exercising and eating healthy.
 Others allow workers to team up to lose weight as a group.

-And Blue Cross Blue Shield of Michigan recently wrapped up a contest called “Dump the Plump,” that netted more than 3,600 in lost pounds among 530 employees.
+And Blue Cross Blue Shield of Michigan recently wrapped up a contest called “Dump the Plump,” which netted more than 3,600 in lost pounds among 530 employees.

 On one team, members handed out a rock engraved with an inspirational quote to the top achievers of the week.